How Much Technical Debt Is Too Much? A Startup Founder’s Guide

 Optimizing for Demos Instead of Usage

-Many AI features look impressive initially but provide little ongoing value.
+Many AI features look impressive at first but provide very little long-term value.

 Ignoring Long-Term Maintenance